copier-org/copier/docs/updating.md

 -   Finally, it re-applies the previously obtained diff and then runs the post-migrations.

-!!! important

-    The diff obtained by comparing the fresh, regenerated project to your current project can cancel the modifications applied by the update from the latest template version.
-During the process, `copier` will ask for your confirmation to overwrite or skip modifications, but in the end, it is possible that nothing has changed (except for the version in `.copier-answers.yml` of course).
-This is not a
-    bug: although it can be quite surprising, this behavior is correct.

 ## Migration across Copier major versions

 When there's a new major release of Copier (for example from Copier 5.x to 6.x), there